ShanaFoster/osticket-prereqs/README.md

-PHP Manager plays an important role in the osTicketing system.
-After installing it, registration is required.
-I opened the Control Panel, select IIS, and run it as an administrator.
-Once IIS opens, I select Register PHP Manager and browse to the executable file php-cgi.exe located on the C: drive.
-After registering PHP Manager, I stop and restart the web server to apply the changes.
+PHP Manager registration is required so I follow these steps:
+1. I opened the Control Panel
+2. Select IIS, and run it as an Administrator.
+3. Once IIS opens, I select Register PHP Manager and
+4. Browse to the executable file php-cgi.exe located on the C: drive.
+After registering PHP Manager,
+5. Then stop and restart the web server to apply the changes.

 <br />
 </p>
 <p>